 PrayerMate is basically an electronic version of prayer cards.
 (For a review of prayer cards, read part 2 of this series.)
-I have just recently stumbled onto PrayerMate through the recommendation of Tim Challies, so I cannot fully recommend it yet.
-But from what I have experienced so far, I think it could be a very useful tool when used in the right way.
+I stumbled onto PrayerMate through the recommendation of Tim Challies, and it has been so good for me!

 One thing I alluded to in my post on prayer cards is their physical nature.
 I do think there are some positives about that, specifically unplugging from electronics to sit quietly with the Lord, but I don’t think that makes an app like PrayerMate obsolete.
-If you can discipline yourself enough to avoid those notifications and other apps calling your name (is Angry Birds still a thing?)
+If you can discipline yourself enough to avoid those notifications and other apps calling your name (why do all my kids’ apps want me to come back so bad?)
 I think PrayerMate can help streamline, and more importantly, focus your prayers.

 The Strength of PrayerMate

 When I say streamlining your prayers, I mean making sense of a long and busy list of requests and prayers by organizing them into categories on separate cards.
 Using prayer cards helps do this.
 I find it easier to focus, I feel more productive, and I get distracted less easily.

 I find it easier to focus, I feel more productive, and I get distracted less easily.